-Difficulties applying existing tornado wind speed scales to tornado a wind damage events in Europe, ESSL has since 2011 discussed an alternative for the original Fujita scale that is still used in the European Severe Weather Database (ESWD).
+Difficulties applying existing tornado wind speed scales to tornado and wind damage events in Europe, ESSL has since 2011 discussed an alternative for the original Fujita scale that has still been used in the European Severe Weather Database (ESWD).

 In collaboration with partners from weather services, engineering, and forestry, a draft version of the International Fujita scale was presented on 8 May 2023 at the European Conference on Severe Storms in Bucharest, Romania

 A first full version of the IF Scale was published on 28 July 2023:

 Frequently asked questions